Annel18/GA-SEI-P4-Building_Data/README.md

 The importance of writing tests became so apparent in this project, as I broke the application so many times when adding new functionalities.

 ## Bugs
 I had so many bugs throughout development, that it was driving me insane.
-I tested the website a more than dozen times before the presentation to make sure to resolve these bugs.
+I tested the website more than dozen times before the presentation to make sure to resolve these bugs.
 - Authorization Bearer access - I had to update the path as I had amended the backend to return more information than the default TokenObtainPairSerializer from rest_framework_simplejwt.serializers (see challenges point 1)
 - I had forgotten to write the ‘/’ at the end of the URLs when executing axios.get, which somehow worked during development but not when deployed and no information was being rendered on the page.